There is a wide range of supports available to help businesses impacted by the COVID-19 crisis.

 - Farm businesses: Teagasc is available to provide support on issues facing farm businesses in light of COVID-19.

 - Tourism sector: The Fáilte Ireland COVID-19 Business Support Hub is targeting its supports to respond to the challenges tourism businesses face.
-Their supports include specific operational guidelines for every sector and a new Business Continuity Scheme to help tourism businesses offset fixed costs incurred in 2020 and support them to continue operating through 2021.
+Their supports include specific operational guidelines for every sector and a Business Continuity Scheme to help tourism businesses through the pandemic.
+The new Outdoor Dining Enhancement Scheme will be delivered in partnership between Fáilte Ireland and Local Authorities across the country.

 - Tourism, arts, culture and sports sectoral guidance: The COVID-19 sectoral guidance from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media provides targeted information for the sectors it supports.